WillPepperr/sql-query-analysis/README.md

 ```
 <br />
 <br />
 I now had 2 tables imported.
-One had the combine results of players and the other had draft selection and career results.
+One had the Combine results of players and the other had the draft selection and career results.
 I then used the JOIN function to merge the tables into one.

 ```
 # Join the tables by player names